BeakSoftware/laravel-audit-logging/README.md

 ## Retention Policy

-The package includes separate retention policies for audit log events and request logs, allowing different retention periods for each.
+The package includes separate retention policies for audit log events, request logs, and outgoing request logs, allowing different retention periods for each.

 ### Configuration